JunkangZhang/UFL-HS-RoadDetection/README.md

 # UFL-HS-RoadDetection

+Codes for our paper

-Robust Road Detection from a Single Image, ICPR, 2016
+Junkang Zhang, Siyu Xia, Kaiyu Lu, Hong Pan, A. K. Qin.
+Robust Road Detection from a Single Image.
+ICPR, 2016